DBE Final Rule Sprint — B2G Coach

 Here's What To Do.

 The noise told you to walk away.
 The federal contracts didn't go anywhere.
-Four private sessions.
+Four sessions.
 Everything you need to protect your certification and get back in position to win.

 The coach who built and ran these programs is ready to help.

-Certified DBEs affected
+Certified DBEs required

 What Changed